Happy 83rd Birthday to our legendary Masman, Peter Minshall!

 0 Comments

 Burris, Secretary of the Division of Tourism, Culture, Antiquities and Transportation on the sister isle, says all stakeholders inclusive of bandleaders, service providers, competition holders, pan and other cultural practitioners have been engaged with the goal of building on last year’s successful debut.
 Tobago will host its second full October Carnival celebration, entitled “Ritual, Revelry & Release”, from October 27 to 29.
-(Source: Sunday Express, September 24, 2023) The renowned veteran Masman, Peter Minshall, is one of Trinidad and Tobago’s most influential icons of Carnival!
+(Source: Sunday Express, September 24, 2023) |

 T&T news blogThe intent of this blog is to bring some news from home and other fun items.
 If you enjoy what you read, please leave us a comment..
 Archives

-September 2024
+December 2024

 Categories